awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-s3.md

 **Default severity: Low**

+#### <a name="stealth-s3-serveraccessloggingdisabled_full"></a>

 This finding informs you that S3 server access logging is disabled for a bucket within your AWS environment\.
 If disabled, no logs are created for any actions taken on the identified S3 bucket or on the objects in the bucket, unless S3 object level logging is enabled for this bucket\.
 Disabling logging is a technique used by unauthorized users in order to cover their tracks\.
-This finding is triggered when Amazon S3 server access logging is disabled for a bucket\.
+This finding is triggered when server access logging is disabled for a bucket\.
 To learn more, see [S3 Server Access Logging](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html)\.

 #### <a name="stealth-s3-serveraccessloggingdisabled_remediation"></a>